-been diagnosed with “TMJ”, TMJ syndrome or TMJ disorder, or do you think you
+been diagnosed with “TMJ”, TMJ syndrome / disorder, TMD, or do you think you

 could have problems with your jaw joints?